n8n-io/n8n-docs/docs/integrations/builtin/credentials/google/oauth-single-service.md

 1. Select **Advanced**.
 2. Select **Go to CREDENTIALS_NAME (unsafe)**. `CREDENTIALS_NAME` is the name of the credentials created by the third party.
 3. Grant the requested permissions.

+### Google Cloud app becoming unauthorized

+For Google Cloud external apps with a publishing status of testing, consent and tokens expire after seven days.
+Refer to [Google Cloud Platform Console Help | Setting up your OAuth consent screen](https://support.google.com/cloud/answer/10311615?hl=en#zippy=%2Ctesting){:target=_blank .external-link} for more information.
+To resolve this, reconnec the app in the n8n credentials modal.